microsoft/GraphEngine/README.md

 engine.

 [LIKQ][likq-gh]
-is a versatile graph query language atop Graph Engine.
-It combines the capability of fast graph exploration with the flexibility of lambda expression.
-Server-side computations can be expressed in lambda expressions, embedded in LIKQ, and executed on Graph Engine servers during graph traversal.
+is a versatile graph query language built atop Graph Engine.
+It combines the capability of fast graph exploration with the flexibility of lambda expressions.
+Server-side computations can be expressed in lambda expressions, embedded in LIKQ, and executed on the Graph Engine servers during graph traversal.

-## Recent Changes
+## Recent changes

 The main version number is bumped to 3.0 to reflect the recent toolchain updates.
 - .NET from 3.1 to 6.0